Wildfire costs in Montana hit $10 million

 “To date, we’re still in a pretty good place,” Bullock said.
 “It’s still significant when I think about communities that have been impacted.”

-So far this year, 260,000 acres, or more than 400 square miles, have burned.
-That's still far less than 2017's fire season that charred about 1.4 million acres and costs that soared to $400 million.
+So far this year, 260,000 acres, or more than 400 square miles, have burned in Montana.
+That's still far less than 2017's fire season that charred about 1.4 million acres, with costs soaring to $400 million.

-While temperatures that reached into the 90s have cooled, Montana hasn't escaped fire-prone conditions.
+While temperatures have begun to drop below the 90s, Montana hasn't escaped fire-prone conditions.
 Bullock highlighted caution for recreationists and hunters, especially for extinguishing campfires.

-The Custer Gallatin National Forest said that six unextinguished campfires were found in a 24-hour stretch last weekend.
+The Custer Gallatin National Forest said six unextinguished campfires were found in a 24-hour stretch over the second weekend in September.

 Highs in Billings could reach 85 degrees on Friday, about 10 degrees above normal, National Weather Service meteorologist Kurt Hooley said.
 While nighttime conditions help contain fires more easily than in July and August, "we're not out of the woods yet."